EPCCed/eidf-docs/docs/services/s3/getting-started.md

 #### Create configuration and credentials files

-Create a configuration file, `~/.aws/config` on Linux or `%USERPROFILE%\.aws\config` on Windows, with the S3 endpoint URL and service region:
+Create a configuration file, `~/.aws/config` with the S3 endpoint URL and service region:

 ```ini
 [default]